awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 **Important**
 Define path patterns and their sequence carefully or you may give users undesired access to your content\.
 For example, suppose a request matches the path pattern for two cache behaviors\.
 The first cache behavior does not require signed URLs and the second cache behavior does require signed URLs\.
 Users are able to access the objects without using a signed URL because CloudFront processes the cache behavior associated with the first match\.

 If you're working with a MediaPackage channel, you must include specific path patterns for the cache behavior that you define for the endpoint type for your origin\.
 For example, for a DASH endpoint, you type `*.mpd` for **Path Pattern**\.
-For more information and specific instructions, see [Serving Live Video Formatted with AWS Elemental MediaPackage](live-streaming.md#live-streaming-with-mediapackage)\.
+For more information and specific instructions, see [Serving live video formatted with AWS Elemental MediaPackage](live-streaming.md#live-streaming-with-mediapackage)\.

 The path you specify applies to requests for all files in the specified directory and in subdirectories below the specified directory\.
 CloudFront does not consider query strings or cookies when evaluating the path pattern\.
 For example, if an `images` directory contains `product1` and `product2` subdirectories, the path pattern `images/*.jpg` applies to requests for any \.jpg file in the `images`, `images/product1`, and `images/product2` directories\.
 If you want to apply a different cache behavior to the files in the `images/product1` directory than the files in the `images` and `images/product2` directories, create a separate cache behavior for `images/product1` and move that cache behavior to a position above \(before\) the cache behavior for the `images` directory\.